-Use Explain Data as a jumping-off point for further exploration of your data.
-The explanations that it generates help you to see the different values that make up the selected marks in a view.
+Use Explain Data as an incremental, jumping-off point for further exploration of your data.
+The possible explanations that it generates help you to see the different values that make up or relate to a selected mark in a view.
 It can tell you about the characteristics of the data points in the data source, and how the data might be related (correlations) using statistical modeling.
 These explanations give you another tool for inspecting your data and finding interesting clues about what to explore next.

-When reading the explanations created by Explain Data, keep the following points in mind:
+When running and reading the explanations created by Explain Data, keep the following points in mind:

 Use granular data that can be aggregated.
 This feature is designed explicitly for the analysis of aggregated data.
 This means that your data must be granular, but the marks that you select for Explain Data must be aggregated or summarized at a higher level of detail.
 Explain Data can't be run on disaggregated marks (row-level data) at the most granular level of detail.